RITIKHARIANI/Blog-Next.js/README.md

 ## My Blog

-This is my Blog made using Next.js
+This is my Blog made using Next.js and Typescript

 ## Getting Started